Forging: A Glossary of Terms

 Forging

-One of the main types of metal forming with the use of heat.
-According to technology, a distinction is made between hot (processing of red-hot metal), cold (deformation of blanks of cold metal), mixed (using forged, finished cast and welded elements).
+one of the main types of metal forming that uses heat.
+By technology, a distinction is made between hot forging (working red-hot metal), cold forging (deforming blanks of cold metal), and mixed forging (using forged, finished cast, and welded elements).

-A method of iron working in which the desired shape is obtained by pressing prepared materials into a special metal mold.
+a method of working iron in which the desired shape is obtained by pressing prepared material into a special metal mold.

 Casting

-The process of obtaining shaped castings by filling molten metal into prepared molds.
-Casting elements (balls, spades, etc.) are often used in parallel with forging elements and are integral parts of fences, gates, railings.
+the process of producing shaped castings by pouring molten metal into prepared molds.
+Cast elements (balls, spades, and so on) are often used alongside forged elements and are integral parts of fences, gates, and railings.

 Stamping

-Type of metal forming, when the forming of forgings from heated billets is carried out by using a special tool, a stamp.
+a type of metal forming in which forgings are shaped from heated billets using a special tool, a die.

 Torsion (twisting)

-A method of treating metal rods to give a decorative appearance.
-Rods no thicker than two centimeters, previously annealed and cooled in the air, by means of simple technologies can be twisted in a cold state.
+a method of treating metal rods to give them a decorative appearance.
+Rods no thicker than two centimeters, previously annealed and air-cooled, can be twisted cold using simple techniques.

 Methods of metal processing